bertomartin/nickjj.github.io/_posts/2016-03-14-build-a-saas-app-with-flask-is-getting-a-complete-make-over-soon.md

 came up with an awesome new way of writing course notes, so most of this upcoming week will be refactoring old sections and notes.

+##### Update for April 23rd 2016
+All of the refactoring from the previous week's update is done and I also added the last big feature of the app which was to handle processing microtransactions.

+My TODO list is quickly shrinking.
+There's about 10 short lectures left to go and everything will be accounted for.
+I also need to make the app compatible with Python 3 because I want it to work for both Python 2 and 3.

+Once that's complete, then I can start producing everything from top to bottom.

 ---

 Honestly, this post is going to be pretty long.
 Go ahead and get something to